prifilabs/decentralized-mnemonic-backup/README.md

 [PriFi Labs Inc.](https://prifi-labs.webflow.io/)

 ## Team's experience
-* Thierry has 15 years experience in Academia.
+* Thierry Sans has 15 years experience in Academia.
 His expertise is computer security and data protection.
-* David has ....
+* David Liu has built and managed over 30 blockchain projects.
+His expertise is Blockchain Full Stack development, Business Planning and execution.
+* Howe Gu has worked and lead enterprise companies (PWC, Deloite, Microsoft) on Business Strategy, Customer Success and Business Consulting.
+* Kevin Oh has...

 We've been a team for 6 months.